gaffney2010/olympus-mons/README.md

 - `train` takes as arguments two equal length lists.
 The first, `input`, is a list of dicts that look identical to the input of `sim`.
 The second, `output`, is a list of values that look identical to the output of `sim`.
 - We check ourselves if the model is trained before using it.
 We saw above that sims can be done without training.
 It's up to the application side to determine if that should be allow.
 - Note that `IncNumBVisits` gets "trained" too, but the default `train` function on `om.Model` does nothing.
+- We need to raise an `om.UntrainedException` on an untrained model so that this will get passed over on graph-building step.

 OM uses a Bring-Your-Own-Model approach.
 So any modeling you want to do you have to build yourself.
 Often this will just mean wrapping models from sklearn, but we didn't want to depend on that complex, ever-evolving library directly.